marbl/canu/documentation/source/tutorial.rst

     [other-options] \
     [-pacbio-raw | -pacbio-corrected | -nanopore-raw | -nanopore-corrected] *fastq

-Two options are mandatory, -d, to set the working directory, and -p, to set the file name prefix.
-All work is performed and output appears in the working directory.
-The directory need not exist before starting.
-Most files in this directory have file names beginning with the file name prefix, however, running two canu commands in the same directory will probably lead to confusion.
+The -p option, to set the file name prefix of intermediate and output files, is mandatory.
+If -d is not supplied, canu will run in the current directory, otherwise, Canu will create the `assembly-directory` and run in that directory.
+It is _not_ possible to run two different assemblies in the same directory.

 The -s option will import a list of parameters from the supplied specification ('spec') file.
 These parameters will be applied before any from the command line are used, providing a method for